 Grown Out Roots

 Like purposefully distressed jeans and crop tops, grown out roots are one of those trends you mom probably won’t ever get behind.
-That’s doesn’t mean it’s not incredibly stylish, however.
-The stark contrast between your dark brunette roots and dirty blonde strands is a little punk rock.
+That doesn't mean it’s not incredibly stylish, however.

 Dirty Blonde Balayage

 Dirty Blonde Lob

 This bright color enhances the look of any natural texture in your hair, creating a sense of movement that’s often missing in short hairstyles.